PackeTsar/autoshell/README.md

 #### MacOS
 1. MacOS often comes with a native version of Python, but we likely want to upgrade that.
 The best way to do this is with a MacOS Linux-like package manager called [Homebrew](https://brew.sh/).
 You can visit the below pages to walk you through installing Homebrew and an updated Python interpreter along with it
+	- Open Terminal and run `xcode-select --install`
+		- This will open a window.
+Click 'Get XCode' and install it from the app store.
+	- Install Homebrew.
+Run `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+	- Create a new `.bash_profile` in your home directory and add a line to it `echo 'export PATH="/usr/local/bin:/usr/local/sbin:$PATH"' >> ~/.bash_profile`
+		-
 	- [Installing Python 2 on Mac OS X](https://docs.python-guide.org/starting/install/osx/)
 	- [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/)
 2. Once Python is installed, you should be able to open Terminal, type `python`, hit ENTER, and see a Python prompt opened.
 Type `quit()` to exit it.
 You should also be able to run the command `pip` and see its options.
 If both of these work, then move on to install Autoshell.